-Copaxone (glatiramer acetate) is a brand-name prescription medication.
-The Food and Drug Administration (FDA) has approved it to treat the following conditions in adults:
+Copaxone is approved by the Food and Drug Administration (FDA) to treat the following conditions in adults:

 Copaxone is also available as a generic drug called Glatopa.
 Like Copaxone, Glatopa contains the active ingredient glatiramer acetate.

-For information about the dosage of Copaxone, including its strengths and how to take the drug, keep reading.
+Keep reading for information about the dosage of Copaxone, including its strengths and how to use it.
 For a comprehensive look at Copaxone, see this article.

-This article describes typical dosages for Copaxone provided by the drug’s manufacturer.
-When taking Copaxone, always follow the dosage prescribed by your doctor.
+Note: This article describes typical dosages for Copaxone provided by the drug’s manufacturer.
+When using Copaxone, always follow the dosage prescribed by your doctor.

 Below is information about Copaxone dosages for its approved uses.